The Proclamation Line of 1763

 It was clear to the political, business, and military leaders in London that the expensive Seven Years War to defeat the French would be followed by expensive peacekeeping operations on the edges of the colonies.
 The regiments raised for the war could not be demobilized or withdrawn completely, so soldiers kept in North America would have to be supplied and paid.
 Taxes in England would have to stay high in order to subsidize the military occupation of lands newly acquired from France.

-The colonists on the other side of the Atlantic Ocean would be the primary beneficiaries of the continuing military presence.
 The gentry in Virginia and leaders in other colonies anticipated the western lands would become available immediately for unrestricted settlement.
 The French claim had been extinguished and the Native Americans had lost the one European ally providing guns and supplies, so a wave of settlers could move west to create new farms on parcels sold by the land speculators.

 The Board of Trade in London viewed the prize of victory in North America differently.
 British officials knew their expanded empire required funds for military protection, but Great Britain could not afford to perpetuate an unending series of wars with Native Americans in North America.
-The solution was to raise more funds and to reduce costs.
+The solution was to raise more funds and to reduce costs:8

 To raise funds, Parliament passed the Sugar Act of 1764.
 Americans had to pay tariff duties on all imported molasses, coffee, textiles, and wine.
 Resistance to the new taxes spurred creation of Committees of Correspondence so different colonies could coordinate boycotts as a response.
 Parliament ignored American objections and passed the Stamp Act in 1765, taxing all legal documents as well as the printing of newspapers and pamphlets.
 Prime Minister Grenville projected that the revenue would cover up to 20% of the costs for maintaining British troops in North America.

-The House of Burgesses did not pass the most radical of Henry's proposals, but the newspapers of the day did not make that clear.
-His claim that only the colonies could approve taxes on colonists, and that taxes imposed by Parliament could be ignored, became a widespread belief.
-Mobs, some organized as Sons of Liberty, threatened officials who prepared to collect the tax.
-In Williamsburg, Governor Fauquier had to personally escort the official tax collector, George Mercer, from the steps of Charlton’s Coffeehouse to the Governor's Palace to ensure his safety.8
+Mobs, some organized as Sons of Liberty, threatened officials who prepared to collect the stamp tax.
+In Williamsburg, Governor Fauquier had to personally escort the official tax collector, George Mercer, from the steps of Charlton’s Coffeehouse to the Governor's Palace to ensure his safety.

 the Proclamation of 1763, the Sugar Act of 1764, the Stamp Act of 1765, and later the Townshend duties inflamed colonial opposition to rule from London and stimulated the American Revolution